baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 - Setup of stochastic OGS6 projects (see [docs](https://baxmittens.github.io/OpenGeoSysUncertaintyQuantification.jl/dev/)).

-- Definition of input parameters and (truncated) input distributions via [Distributions.jl](https://github.com/JuliaStats/Distributions.jl).
+- Definition of input parameters and (truncated) input distributions via  [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) [Distributions.jl-2019].

 - Adaptive sparse grid surrogate modeling of the physical state space.
 All snapshots have to fit in the system memory.

 - Distributed Monte Carlo integration.
 Snapshots do not have to fit in the system memory.

-- Monte Carlo integrated Sobol indices.
+- Monte Carlo integrated Sobol' indices.

 - Monte Carlo or Latin Hypercube integrated Morris means.